scalar-labs/cassy/docs/getting-started.md

 ## Configure

-To run Casssy properly, it is required to create a property file.
+To run Cassy properly, it is required to create a property file.
 Here is a sample configuration file.
 Please see the comments above each entry for the meaning of the configuration.
 ```
 # Port number of Cassy master.
 If not specified port 20051 is used by default.